justdan96/tsMuxer/README.md

 ## Language

-tsMuxer is written is C++.
-Specifically it was written for Windows on Visual C++ 2008.
-It can also be compiled for Linux and Mac.
+tsMuxer is written in C++.
+It can be compiled for Windows, Linux and Mac.

 ## History

 This project was created by Roman Vasilenko, with the last public release 20th January 2014.
-It was open sourced on 15th July 2019, to aid the future development.
+It was open sourced on 23rd July 2019, to aid the future development.

 ## Installation

 All executable are created to be portable, so you can just save and extract the compressed package for your platform.

+## Todo

+The following is a list of changes that will need to be made to the original source code and project in general:

+* swapping custom includes from libmediation to their standard library equivalents
+* the code uses my_htonl, my_ntohll, etc - these can be swapped for the standard library versions
+* the program currently only compiles 32-bit executables, even on 64-bit systems, a multi-architecture approach is needed
+* consider making static executables for Linux, to make the program more portable
+* create a multi-platform build pipeline, maybe using dockcross

 ## Contributing